memfault/interrupt/_drafts/zero-to-main-2.md

 ```

 No symbols!
 Indeed there is no default: things don't get linked in if the linker
-file doesn't explictly state they should be linked in.
+script doesn't explictly state they should be linked in.

 Let's start by adding our `.text` section.
 We want that section in ROM.
 The
 syntax is simple: